bartkl/bartkl.github.io/collections/_posts/2021-07-04-the-losing-player-doubles-game-a-mathematical-proof.md

 So, immediately, this example proves:

-> Not all games terminate.
+> Some games do not terminate.

 The interesting question that remains is:

-> Under what conditions does the game terminate?
+> Under what conditions do games terminate?

 That's the question I will be answering in this article.